 What does CFF Stewards and their partners require to implement the EVT?

-- Months 3–4: Data collection, systematization and sharing of results, validation, collective decision making and reporting (Steps 2, 3 & 4).
+- Months 3–4: Data collection, systematization, result sharing, validation, collective decision making and reporting (steps 2, 3 & 4).

 From the second cycle of EVT implementation onwards, CFF stewards obtain data for Monitoring and Evaluation (M&E) outcomes and impacts, applying the theory of change.